top of page

 Share your work online using the hashtag #MLAction.

-Make an informal extemporaneous response by using the Flipgrid Inquiry.
-When you share your views, offer description and examples, and using reasoning and evidence to support your top 3 choices.
+Make an informal extemporaneous response to share your views, offering description and examples, and using reasoning and evidence to support your top three choices.
+You can also view and respond to comments by other people who have offered their thoughtful reflections on this question.

 Screen Shot 2020-11-20 at 9.59.12 PM.png